MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/nc-d3dumddi-pfnd3dddi_destroyresource.md

 ### -param hDevice [in]

 A handle to the display device (graphics context) that is used to destroy the resource.

 ### -param Arg1

-#### - hResource [in]
+*hResource* [in]

 A handle to the resource that the <a href="https://msdn.microsoft.com/5b74c989-1a62-4415-a19a-dd0ba2fcff83">CreateResource</a> or <a href="https://msdn.microsoft.com/e3f5cec2-391b-40f9-8a4b-afe6b8de2954">OpenResource</a> function created.

 ## -returns